kkipngenokoech/100_days_of_code/DJANGO/blog/README.md

 2. update our prpject-level settings.py to tell it where to find our static files
 3. go to [settings.py](./blog_project/settings.py)
 4. in the STATICFILES_DIRS add this line [os.path.join(BASE_DIR, 'static')]
+5. create a css file in the [css directory](./static/css/base.css)
+6. then extend it to [base file](./templates/base.html) which will inturn extend it to the other html documents